MDAnalysis/mdahole2/README.md

 ### Installation

-To build mdahole2 from source, we highly recommend using virtual environments.
+To build `mdahole2` from source, we highly recommend using virtual environments.
 If possible, we strongly recommend that you use [Anaconda](https://docs.conda.io/en/latest/) as your package manager.
 Below we provide instructions both for `conda` and for `pip`.

+Note that `mdahole2` is only supported on Linux and macOS.

 #### With conda